kalandjl/SYNapse/README.md

 ## Usage & Commands

-All commands require root priviledges.
+All commands require root privileges.
 It is recommended to run them with ```sudo -E``` to preserve your environement.

 ### ```mitm```